gregtour/blog-posts/article1.md

 language to look like and how it should behave, we might be able to wrap the parsing and lexing steps all in to one.
 Or in any case, we could forego 'generating' a parser and start writing one by hand.

-This would be in liue of formalizing the language's grammar.
+This would be in lieu of formalizing the language's grammar.
 Instead, we would create our own specially crafted loop that would process each kind of statement, and in-turn would match up symbols.
 This describes what might be called a "recursive descent parser" and it is one form of top-down parsing.

 Unfortunately, top down parsers have their limitations.
 Without getting too pedantic, we will simply say that our recursive descent parser would be limited by its complexity in writing, the set of language structures it could parse, and possibly its runtime efficiency.
 As a counterpoint, it might be very flexible to minor changes in the language.
-I would also like to note that, as one method of by-hand parsing, the top-down recusrive descent parser lies close to an area of do-it-yourself parsing techniques that might very well be able to parse any grammar.
+I would also like to note that, as one method of by-hand parsing, the top-down recursive descent parser lies close to an area of do-it-yourself parsing techniques that might very well be able to parse any grammar.
 From a computational theory perspective, a function can be written in any sufficiently suitable language to recognize any deterministic language.
 But we are looking for more of a sure footed answer than that.